Professor, Head of School of Natural Sciences

 Funded Investigator at MaREI, the SFI Research Centre for Energy, Climate and Marine Research and Innovation

-I am a community ecologist and like to use experimental approaches to answer questions about the factors that regulate the structure, stability and functioning of biological networks.
-The overarching aim of my research is to further our understanding of how key elements of global change alter the functioning and stability of ecosystems.
+I use theory and experiments to explore how biological networks respond to perturbations.
+The overarching aim of my research is to understand and predict how key elements of global change alter the functioning and stability of ecosystems.

 An important goal of my research is to bridge the gaps between theoretical, empirical and applied ecology.
-My field research focuses mainly on aquatic ecosystems (both marine and freshwater), although more recently my approach to research combines experimental and observational work in the field, laboratory experiments using multitrophic microbial communities and in silico experiments on simulated model communities.
+My field research focuses mainly on aquatic ecosystems (both marine and freshwater), although more recently my approach to research combines theory, experimental and observational work in the field and laboratory experiments using multitrophic microbial communities.